arnabganguly/llap-hdinsight/HiveLLAP.md

 1. Launch the Azure Storage explorer
 2. Click connect icon on the left and select *use a connection string*
 3. Copy one of the storage keys from the storage accounts
-4. Attach the storage account with the connection
+4. Attach the storage account with the connection string as shown   below.
+5.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwOTg0Njc1NSwyMDQwMjk3NjIyXX0=
+eyJoaXN0b3J5IjpbNTczNDAwNjAxLDIwNDAyOTc2MjJdfQ==
 -->